 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Then Yeshua left Capernaum and went down to the Yudean area and across the Yordan river.
 Again the crowds followed him, and he taught them just like he usually did.

-SR-GNTΚαὶ ἐκεῖθεν ἀναστὰς, ἔρχεται εἰς τὰ ὅρια τῆς Ἰουδαίας, καὶ πέραν τοῦ Ἰορδάνου, καὶ συμπορεύονται πάλιν ὄχλοι πρὸς αὐτόν, καὶ ὡς εἰώθει, πάλιν ἐδίδασκεν αὐτούς.
+SR-GNT Καὶ ἐκεῖθεν ἀναστὰς, ἔρχεται εἰς τὰ ὅρια τῆς Ἰουδαίας, καὶ πέραν τοῦ Ἰορδάνου, καὶ συμπορεύονται πάλιν ὄχλοι πρὸς αὐτόν, καὶ ὡς εἰώθει, πάλιν ἐδίδασκεν αὐτούς. ‡

 (Kai ekeithen anastas, erⱪetai eis ta horia taʸs Youdaias, kai peran tou Yordanou, kai sumporeuontai palin oⱪloi pros auton, kai hōs eiōthei, palin edidasken autous.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).